Luca1905/DarkWatt/README.md

 ## Features
 * Real-time measurement of page luminance (in nits).
-* Tracks per-tab CPU time (requires the experimental `chrome.processes` API).
 * Cross-browser packaging (Chromium & Firefox Nightly).
 * Core pixel maths implemented in Rust + WebAssembly.

 ## Browser Support & Limitations

-> **Important notice:** DarkWatt relies on the experimental `chrome.processes` API to monitor CPU usage.
-Consequently, the extension currently functions only in the **Chrome/Chromium Dev channel**.
-You can download a Dev build from <https://www.chromium.org/getting-involved/dev-channel/>.
-The API is documented at <https://developer.chrome.com/extensions/processes>.

 Firefox support is planned.